 1bis.1.1.2 Each text should include a reference to related texts and, where appropriate, to relevant provisions of the International Telecommunication Regulations (ITRs), without any interpretation or qualification of the ITRs or suggesting any change to them.

-1bis.1.1.3 Texts (including resolutions, Questions, opinions, Recommendations, supplements, implementation guidelines, technical reports and handbooks) shall be presented showing their number, their title and an indication of the year of their initial approval, and, where appropriate, the year of approval of any revisions.
+1bis.1.1.3 Texts (including Resolutions, Questions, opinions, Recommendations, Supplements, implementer’s guide, technical paper, technical reports and handbooks) shall be presented showing their number, their title and an indication of the year of their initial approval, and, where appropriate, the year of approval of any revisions.

 1bis.1.1.4 Annexes to any of these texts should be considered as having equivalent status, unless otherwise specified.